ST Engineering shares hit record high after Airshow

-ST Engineering breaches S$10 to hit all-time high of S$10.15; 4.5% surge follows raft of new product news
+ST Engineering breaches S$10 to close at all-time high of S$10.11; 4.1% surge follows raft of new product news

-It announced at latest Singapore Airshow a new hovercraft vessel, satellites and its biggest cargo drone
+The company’s announcements at the Singapore Airshow include a new hovercraft vessel, satellites and its biggest cargo drone

 - ST Engineering earlier said that it expected to report a positive net profit for the second half of 2025.
 PHOTO: BT FILE

-[SINGAPORE] Shares of ST Engineering jumped as much as 4.5 per cent on Monday (Feb 9), climbing to a record high after the Singapore Airshow.
+[SINGAPORE] Shares of ST Engineering jumped as much as 4.5 per cent in intraday trading on Monday (Feb 9), climbing to a record high after the Singapore Airshow.

-ST Engineering made multiple announcements at the recently concluded Singapore Airshow 2026, including the unveiling of the AirFish, a hovercraft-like vessel that skims over water and is set to start taking passengers from Singapore to Batam from the second half of 2026.
+ST Engineering made multiple announcements at the recently concluded Singapore Airshow, including the unveiling of the AirFish, a hovercraft-like vessel that skims over water and is set to start taking passengers from Singapore to Batam in the second half of 2026.

 Navigate Asia in